The Financial Accounting Standards Board’s

 These changes apply to your grantees as well.
 This is an opportunity to learn more about the financial health of your grantees and may result in more informed grantmaking.
 The liquidity disclosures may give more insight into the timing and type of support your grantees may benefit from the most.

-Amy Eybsen, CPA, has more than 10 years of public accounting experience and is a senior manager within GHJ’s Audit and Assurance Practice.
-Amy provides accounting, auditing and transaction services to a wide variety of companies and organizations that span multiple industries within the greater Los…Learn More
+Amy Eybsen, CPA, has more than 10 years of public accounting experience and is a managing director within GHJ’s Audit and Assurance Practice.
+Amy provides accounting, auditing and consulting services to a wide variety of companies and organizations that span multiple industries within the greater…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More